“It was a dench time,

 While all of these expressions may sound fun and interesting, learners should always be careful when using them.
 As evident in the examples, the same slang word can be used very differently.
 Often, the spelling or pronunciation of these words may sound similar to another word with a totally different meaning.

 The best way to make your speech sound natural is to listen to native speakers and see what words they are actually using and when.
+That’s the best way to become an advanced English speaker.
 And, as with everything else, practice makes perfect!

 If you liked this post, something tells me that you'll love FluentU, the best way to learn English with real-world videos.